 Step Two: Decide on a Theme

 Decide on a theme and color palette that embodies your style or represents you and your family.
 Select a variety of basic ornaments to create a sense of unity, then incorporate more ornate pieces or sentimental favorites to show off your personality.
 Lay out and organize all of your ornaments in advance so you can plan accordingly.
+You’ll want to make sure that you have a variety of sizes.
+This is the best way to add intrigue and volume to your tree.

 Step Three: Hang Christmas Tree Lights